DanielSSilva/danielssilva.github.io/_posts/2020-06-10-Automating_database_backups_with_Universal_Automation_and_dbatools.md

 ![Backup error](/img/Automating_database_backups_with_Universal_Automation_and_dbatools/BackupError.png)

-Well of course it is not recognized.
+Well, of course it is not recognized.
 This is a [dbatools](https://dbatools.io/) command, and since we are running on a container that does not have dbatools installed by default, we have to install it.

 ## Installing dbatools on the container